HomeAfrican SafarisAfrican Safari Guide

 Lake Nakuru

 Where is it?
-Located in west-central Kenya, three hours from Nairobi, Lake Nakuru is a captivating lake lying in the Great Rift Valley.
+In west-central Kenya, three hours from Nairobi, Lake Nakuru is a captivating lake in the Great Rift Valley.
 The destination is often included in a standard Kenyan itinerary, adding a splash of color to a safari.

 Highlights of the park: